Self employed maternity pay: Maternity Allowance guide

 Reduced Maternity Allowance

 Reduced rate Maternity Allowance is available if you haven't paid enough National Insurance contributions.
-There are two scenarios:
+The amount you receive depends on your contribution history:

-• Some contributions paid: Between £27–£172.48 per week (amount depends on how many weeks of Class 2 National Insurance (NI) you've paid)
+- Some contributions paid: between £27 and £172.48 per week, based on how many weeks of Class 2 National Insurance you've paid

-• No contributions paid: £27 per week (minimum rate if you're registered as self-employed but haven't paid any Class 2 NI)
+- No contributions paid: you'll be entitled to £27 per week minimum rate, if you're registered as self-employed but haven't paid any Class 2 National Insurance

 How to apply for Maternity Allowance if you're self-employed

-• Critical timing: Don't sign and date before 14 weeks before your due date or later than 3 months after birth
+- Check your timing: don't sign and date the form earlier than 14 weeks before your due date or later than three months after birth

-Within the form you'll need to provide details of your employment for the 66 weeks before your baby is due, which is known as the 'test period'.
-HMRC has a 'test period' calculator to help you figure out these dates to ensure you include the correct information.
+Within the form, you'll need to provide details of your employment for the 66 weeks before your baby is due.
+This period is known as the 'test period'.
+HMRC has a test period calculator to help you work out these dates.

-You'll also need to send proof of your baby's due date which could be either a letter from your doctor or midwife on headed paper, or your MAT B1 certificate.
+- a letter from your doctor or midwife on headed paper, or

 When do you get the Maternity Allowance payments?

-Once you've applied for Maternity Allowance you should hear from HMRC within 20 working days.
-If you're eligible, HMRC will send you a form showing how much you're entitled to.
-They will also ask you to confirm your final day of work before taking maternity leave.
-You can also indicate your preferred start date on your MA1 form (under section 42).
+You should get a decision on your claim within 20 working days of applying.
+If you're eligible, HMRC will send you a form showing how much you're entitled to and ask you to confirm your final day of work.

 Effect on other benefits